hash-bang/Gander/README.md

 ------------

 * Zoom fit for images that are wider than they are tall doesn't work correctly (too zoomed in)
+* Selected directory tree items dont seem to hilight correctly
 * Navigating around a directory selects and tries to view folders (e.g. selecting 'first' when in image view in a folder containing sub-folders)
+* Sorting is buggy - uses dumb sort rather than natural sort
 * Settings are not currently loaded from the server on first execute
+* Navigating away from a folder where thumbnails are still loading does not destroy the status message
+* When loading an image the resize can be slow - i.e. resize doesn't occur until the image is completely loaded
+* Throbber should be more subtle - perhaps move it to one of the screen corners or use Growl
 * Non-writable cache dir error detection needs testing
-* Navigating away from a folder where thumbnails are still loading does not destroy the status message
-* Throbber should be more subtle - perhaps move it to one of the screen corners
 * Recursive thumbnails (i.e. looking inside the thumbnail directory) will probably end in a crash
-* Scrolling thumbnails on tablets doesn't seem to display all the available thumbnails
 * Loading folder trees is slow as a query must be done to figure out if there are any child folders
-* Sorting is buggy - uses dumb sort rather than natural sort
 * Emblems needed: Link, Folder icon / favourite

 TODO list
 ---------

+* Menus that display something useful
+* Comments / description for images
 * List view and column view of items
-* Functionality to remember preferred zoom and position of image and restore it when needed
+* Loading thumbnail icon for thumbnail view
-* Functionality to navigate up/down/out a directory
+* Functionality to navigate up/down/out/back/forward/switch (i.e. toggle between two most recent) directories
 * Transition when displaying a newly created thumbnail (fadein perhaps?)
 * Screen splitting (VIM style)
 * Load images recursively from a tree